carl-schelin/playbooks/bin/chkdef.md

 ## chkdef Script

 Description: The **chkdef** script lists all the defunct processes in the system.
-This was initially created to identify systems where a bug with OpenView caused there to be 2 defunct processes.
+This was initially created to identify systems where a bug with an agent caused there to be 2 defunct processes.
 In the mean time, we found one of the database servers would have a perl script that failed to exit cleanly leaving 45 or so defunct processes.
 A webpage report of the processes plus a report in the status email that count the number of defunct processes is created.
 The status email also creates a status web page which lists all issues including a defunct process count.